 Theorem.
 Let N be an odd number that is the not a prime power.
-Then at least half the elements of \mathbb{Z}N^ are strong witnesses that N is composite.
+Then at least half the elements of \mathbb{Z}N^ are strong witnesses for N being composite.

 Algorithm 1: Miller-Rabin primality test

 Input: N > 2